Handré Pollard: Leicester Tigers

+Return to Bulls

+On 2 March 2025, it was confirmed that Pollard would return home to South Africa to rejoin the Bulls in the URC competition on a lucrative offer ahead of the 2025-26 season.

 International career

 South Africa Schools

 Pollard was included in a South African Schools side in 2012, where he scored 37 points in three appearances against France, Wales and England.

 South Africa Under-20

 2012 Junior World Championship

 Pollard earned a call-up to the South African Under-20 team that won the 2012 IRB Junior World Championship on home soil.
 Despite not playing in their first match against Ireland, he started their remaining four matches.
 He kicked five conversions in their match against Italy and four conversions in their match against England to help secure a semi-final berth for South Africa.
 Three conversions and two penalties followed in their 35–3 semi-final victory over Argentina to see the Baby Boks through to their first ever final against four-time champions New Zealand.
 Once again, the boot of Pollard was largely responsible for their 22–16 victory in the final as he kicked four penalties and a drop-goal to lift the trophy for South Africa for the first time.
 Pollard finished as fourth top scorer overall in the competition with 42 points.